sopra-fs22-group-36/screw-your-neighbor-server/README.md

 ## Introduction
 We are developing an online version of the world-famous card game "Härdöpfle" also known as "Screw your neighbour" played with the 36 Swiss "Jasskarten".
 All main functions are implemented as well as the stack rule, and the special round with only one card.
-The game is build for two up to five players.
+The game is build for 2 to 5 players.

 ## Technologies
 ### Gradle

 ![gradle](./doc/img/gradle.png)

-For building and deploying the software Gradle was in use with the following plugins:
+Dependencies and build are managed with gradle.
+The following gradle plugins are in use:
 - Spring Boot (Spring Boot support in Gradle)
-- Spring Dependency Management (project's dependencies version control)
+- Spring Dependency Management (asserts that the correct combination of spring dependencies are used)
 - Spotless for code validation (clean code, adhering to coding standard)
 - IDEA (Intellij IDEA customized import)
 - JaCoCo (Code coverage)